Skip to main content

 " Good morning."
 He whispered softly as she fluttered her eyelids.

 "It's 4.30AM.
-It's far from the morning, sleep!"
-She frowned pulling her blanket over her head and then peeping through it.
+It's far from morning, sleep!"
+She frowned, pulling her blanket over her head and then peeping through it.
 He smiled and kissed her nose as she smiled back, putting her hand on his cheek, " Sleep."

 " Or ... we can..."
 He teased.

 " Princy!
 I slept an hour ago, and am sleepy."
-She turned her back to him.
-His hand caressed her bare back until she slapped at it making him chuckle before falling asleep.
+She turned her back on him.
+His hand caressed her bare back until she slapped at it, making him chuckle before falling asleep.

 Ajabde was rubbing her wet hair with the towel as she sat down on the dressing table.
 She was wearing a Kaftan kurta, which was electric blue with pink borders and pink leggings.
 She was putting on a sleek platinum earring studded with diamonds, along with her diamond-studded Mangalsutra and then took the box of Sindoor to apply on her forehead.
-He woke up staring, at how she was managing to look so pretty this early in the day.
-A smile curved his lips watching her apply the Kohl and lipstick and rub her lips before checking herself in the mirror.
+He woke up, staring at how she was managing to look so pretty this early in the day.
+A smile curved his lips as he watched her apply the Kohl and lipstick and rub her lips before checking herself in the mirror.
 Then she grabbed her pink scarf and pulled her hair to one side.
 She was about to step out when he called.

 " Arree suno."